-Agriculture Communications
+Agriculture Communication

-Career opportunities include work in agriculture-related publications, radio, and television.
+Career opportunities include work in agriculture-related publications, radio and television.
 Transfer options are available regionally and nationally.
-In order to achieve an AS with a specialization in agriculture communications, students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students who are planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+In order to achieve an AS with a specialization in Agriculture Communication, students must successfully complete core courses with a "C-" or better to meet specialization requirements.
+Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-ASSOCIATE OF SCIENCE with specialization in AGRICULTURE COMMUNICATIONS
+ASSOCIATE OF SCIENCE with specialization in AGRICULTURE COMMUNICATION

 Number and Title Credits

-Students should refer to the Graduatio n
+Students should refer to the Gradu ation

-Requirements on pages 26-32 31-37
+Requirements on pages 29-37 31-37

 Number and Title Credits

-AGRI 2385-Agriculture Communica tion/
+AGRI 2385-Agriculture Communic cation/

 Leadership 2

 ANSC 1022-Animal Science I 4

 CO/M 2485-Sophomore Seminar:

-Communication (Capstone Course)
+Communication (Capstone Course e)3

-JOUR 1100-Newswriting and Repor ting I 3
+JOUR 1100-Newswriting and Repo rting I.3

-JOUR 1240-Agriculture Communica ations
+JOUR 1240-Agriculture Communic ations

 Practicum 2

-JOUR 2000-Broadcast Production 3
+JOUR 2000-Broadcast Production .
+3

 or

-JOUR 2140-News Editing
+JOUR 2140-News Editing 3

-T OTAL 17
+OTAL 17